MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v2.md

 To fix this issue, add the `--no-restore` flag to the `Arguments` textbox.

-In addition, the `test` command does not recognize the `feedRestore` or `vstsFeed` arguments and feeds specified in this manner will not be included in the generated `NuGet.config` file when the implicit `restore` step runs.
+In addition, the `test` command does not recognize the `feedRestore` or `vstsFeed` arguments, and feeds specified in this manner will not be included in the generated `NuGet.config` file when the implicit `restore` step runs.
 It's recommended that an explicit `dotnet restore` step be used to restore packages.
 The `restore` command respects the `feedRestore` and `vstsFeed` arguments.

 ### Why should I check in a NuGet.config?